First Timer's Guide

 Jackson Hole Mountain Resort

 This is the main winter ski and snowboard resort in Jackson Hole.
 Offering over 2500 acres of the best skiing and riding in North America.
 The Resort is owned and operated as a special use permitee of Bridger Teton National Forest.
 Summer and Winter operations include the aerial tram and other lift access activities including biking, hiking, skiing, snowboarding and paragliding.See The Map

-Home to the Jackson Hole Mountain Resort's Aerial Tram and Grand Adventure Park Teton Village is a playground for young and old.
+Home to the Jackson Hole Mountain Resort's Aerial Tram and Grand Adventure Park, Teton Village is a playground for young and old.
 Teton Village offers shopping, dining and fun for the entire family.
-Located 1 mile from the southern entrance to Grand Teton National Park on the Moose to Wilson Road, Teton Village is a great jump off point for any adventure in Jackson Hole.See the Map
+Located one mile from the southern entrance to Grand Teton National Park on the Moose-Wilson road, Teton Village is a great jump-off point for any adventure in Jackson Hole.See the Map

 There isn't an actual hole per se.
 The proverbial hole in our name comes from a term that early trappers and inhabitants of the area used to describe our valley which is surrounded by mountains.